afterlogic/aurora-files/README.md

 	  ```
 	  ./builder.sh -t build
 	  ```
+5. In case you want to use the product in development mode and work with JS, you need to run webpack dev server.
+But before that rename .env.dist to .env and specify the Web API host.
+For example, `http://localhost/aurora/`.
+Please note that if the backend responds on a domain other than localhost, you will have to specify custom headers in the index.php file to avoid CORS blocking cross-domain requests.

+    Now you can run webpack dev server:
+    ```
+    npm run serve
+    ```

+    This will compile JS script files.
+If you need to work with CSS, you need to run the following command:
+    ```
+    npm run styles:watch --themes=Default,DefaultDark,DeepForest,Funny,Sand
+    ```

+    You can modify the themes list and specify the themes you are currently working with.

-5. Now you are ready to open a URL pointing to the installation directory in your favorite web browser.
+6. Now you are ready to open a URL pointing to the installation directory in your favorite web browser.
 Be sure to add `/adminpanel/` to main URL to access admin interface.

-6. Upon installing the product, you'll need to [configure your installation](https://afterlogic.com/docs/aurora-files/configuration).
+7. Upon installing the product, you'll need to [configure your installation](https://afterlogic.com/docs/aurora-files/configuration).

 **IMPORTANT:**